 At the Annual hunt you use your metal detector to find coins and tokens to trade for prizes ranging anywhere from new hats to new metal detectors.
 The Annual Hunt is held at the Alaska State Fairgrounds in Palmer, Alaska, in the horse arenas so there is good sand to bury coins and tokens and fairly easy hunting.
 We also have other events like X marks the spot to hone pinpointing skills, gold pan tossing and speed panning.
-June 2014 will mark our 38th annual hunt!
+2016 marked our 40th annual hunt!

 The spring and fall hunts are usually at a local park, involving woods and grass instead of sand.
 There are buried coins and tokens or a scavenger hunt where various items of trash are randomly awarded points.
 High points are awarded prizes or split the entries with the club.
 It is a way to encourage cleaning up the parks.

 All hunts involve good food, a friendly atmosphere and children are welcome.

 The club has a buddy list for people looking for like-minded hunters to take to the field with.
 If you don't want to hunt alone you can join the club and add your name to the list or find a buddy on it.

 We are interested in getting you involved in the hobby of metal detecting or just having you join at our hunts.
 We can't guarantee success in finding treasure, but we can offer you some good times and plenty of advice and friendship when you join us in this very rewarding hobby.